-5.4 General Level 1 Procurements; Credit Card Purchases
+5.54 General Level 1 Procurements; Credit Card Purchases

-For purchases of goods and services less than \$5,000, only one quote is required to be obtained from a qualified source provided the quote is considered reasonable.
+For\purchases of goods and services less than \$5,000, only one quote is required to be obtained from a qualified source provided the quote is considered reasonable.
 To the greatest extent feasible, and to promote competition, general purchases should be distributed among qualified sources, provided the qualified sources offer the best value to the District.
 Quotes may be obtained orally (either in person or by phone) or in writing by fax, email.
+The General Manager shall develop standard terms and conditions for General Level 1 Procurements.